-Shane Hutson is a Professor of Physics and of Biological Sciences.
+Shane Hutson is a Professor of Physics and of Biological Sciences, and is currently serving as Chair of the Department of Physics & Astronomy.
 He is also a Deputy Director of VIIBRE (Vanderbilt Institute for Integrative Biosystem Research & Education) and Director of VPROMPT (Vanderbilt-Pittsburgh Resource for Organotypic Models for Predictive Toxicology).
 Professor Hutson joined the faculty at Vanderbilt University in 2003.

 His research interests are in biological physics — specifically in how biological systems can be probed and manipulated by light (biophotonics), in how cellular forces drive tissue morphogenesis (biomechanics), and in how embryonic development is disturbed by environmental exposures (systems biology of developmental toxicology).